-We arrange property development finance from £26k to £250m, funding both experienced and first time developers for asset acquisition, ground up development, mixed-use schemes, heavy renovations through to change of use, conversions and lighter refurbishment projects.
+We arrange property development finance from £200k to £250m, funding both experienced and first time developers for site acquisition, ground up development, mixed-use schemes, heavy renovations through to change of use, conversions and lighter refurbishment projects.

 |Loan to gross development value (LTGDV)||65% maximum (100% with additional security)